edquant/edh7916/_lessons/dw_three.md

   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-The data we've used so far has been almost entirely numerical.
+The data we've used so far in this course have been almost entirely numerical.
 Even when the field represented an expected level of education, for example, we didn't see "complete a Bachelor's degree."
-Instead, we saw **6**.
+Instead, we saw the number `6` --- sometimes with a label and sometimes without (meaning we had to look up what `6` stood for).
 In the few cases in which we've seen strings or dates, the values have been very regular.

 Much education-related data, however, are not this uniform.
-Particularly when using administrative data, you are likely to read in columns that contain _unstructured strings_: names, addresses, dates, _etc_.
+Particularly when using administrative data files, you are likely to read in columns that contain _unstructured strings_: names, addresses, dates, _etc_.
 Why are they unstructured?
-Almost always, the answer is that person who initially inputted the data neither had a dropdown menu of options to choose from nor separate fields for each part of the data element (_e.g._, `first name`, `last name`).
+Almost always the answer is that person who initially keyed in the data neither had a dropdown menu of options to choose from nor separate fields for each part of the data element (_e.g._, `first name`, `last name`).
 Instead, they have a blank field in which they type: